The unprecedented Hong Kong government crackdown on the pro-democracy movement continues apace, and January is set to be its busiest month yet

 This civil case against Kenneth Leung has not yet been scheduled.
 He is the Legco member representing the Accountancy functional constituency and vice-chair of Professional Commons and is being sued by the former Chief Executive Leung Chun-ying, for defamation in relation to a claim he made that Leung was being investigated by tax authorities abroad.

-In addition to the appeal heard in January and the appeal of the NENT 13 which is awaiting scheduling, three others have yet to be heard.
+In addition to the appeal heard in January and the appeal of the NENT 13 scheduled for 7 September 2018, three others have yet to be heard.
 Long Hair and Lau Siu-lai are appealing their High Court disqualification from Legco.
+Long Hair’s appeal’s been scheduled for April 2019, and he’s appealing the date on grounds of urgent public interest.
 Avery Ng is appealing his conviction for assaulting a police officer when he threw a tuna sandwich at former Chief Executive Leung Chun-ying.
 It missed and hit the officer instead.

-Andy Chan of the Hong Kong National Party has brought a case at the High Court against the government (technically, against the Returning Officer of the Electoral Affairs Commission) for his disqualification from candidacy in the 2016 Legco elections.
-A decision is expected on February 13.
-Edward Leung has brought another case over the same matter.
+Andy Chan of the Hong Kong National Party has brought an election petition at the High Court against the government (technically, against the Returning Officer of the Electoral Affairs Commission) for his disqualification from candidacy in the 2016 Legco elections.
+On February 13, his appeal was rejected.
+Edward Leung has brought another election petition over the same matter.
 Over a year later, he is still awaiting a response to his Legal Aid application.
+Agnes Chow has announced she will also file an election petition for her disqualification from March 2018 by-elections on grounds her party supports self-determination, which the government claims is against the Basic Law.